adolfo0620/sentiment_analysis/README.md

 ### Twitter

-be able to search by hashtag, account, or just words
+be able to search by hashtag, account, or just words by themselves